Dream-sa/easynmap/README.md

 # beta nmap script nse test
-# it is just for testint purpase not a offical tool
+# it is just for testing purpase not a offical tool
 # i am just working on it